MissStrong/ICD2O/Notes/Unit 3/Note 13 - Input Fields.md

 ![](../../Images/JS_Input_2.png)

-Another type of `<input>` is `button`, which we can put so that the user can indicate that they're done entering the information.
+Another `type` of `<input>` is `button`, which we can put so that the user can indicate that they're done entering the information.
 This tag has an attribute `value` for the text to display on the button and an attribute `onclick` for the code to run when the user clicks the button.

-We'll also want to add the attribute `onsubmit="return false;"` to the `form` tag to prevent the page from relaoding when we submit the form.
+We'll also want to add the attribute `onsubmit="return false;"` to the `form` tag to prevent the page from sending the information to a server (which reloads the page in Replit).

 ```html
 <!DOCTYPE html>